-Gnudi- the ‘gn pronounced like gnocchi’s, is a food I absolutely adore to make.
-In Florence, I also work assisting private cooking classes.
+Gnudi- the ‘gn pronounced like gnocchi’s, is a dish I absolutely adore to make.
+In Florence, I also work assisting cooking classes.
 Thanks to the patience of lovely mamma cooks, I learned a few recipes for peasant dishes like this: Spinach and Ricotta Gnudi.
 Peasant food…how can that be?
 It is pretty decadent- pure cheese and spinach with usually a butter sage sauce or a simple garlic, basil tomato sauce.
 Unlike the states, these kinds of ingredients are pretty blue collar and are essentially sort of scraps.
-Ricotta are sometimes leftover from more noble cheese production.
+Ricotta leftover whey from more noble cheese production.
 Spinach, grows easily and is available most of the year.
-Grated aged cheese like pecorino is also a peasant cheese as it comes from local sheep and is used in small quantities primarily for enhancing flavors of other simple foods like green vegetables and pasta.
+Grated aged cheese like pecorino is also a humble simplicity as it comes from local sheep and is used in small quantities primarily for enhancing flavors of other simple foods like green vegetables and pasta.
 Butter, sage, tomatoes…you get the drift.
 Yet again, the ingenious of the Italians strikes again and with struggle there comes culinary art.

 I love making these for friends because they are really enjoyable and easy to make while being something tasty and unique.
 It is not your typical pizza and pasta that people expect from Italian cuisine.